IanMcDevitt/Interview_Trading_Code/README.md

 ```
 Then click the file and run the frames

-make sure when you activate pip with:
+make sure when you activate a new pip environment, do it with this command:
 ```
 source {name_of_project_env}/bin/activate
 ```
-You deactivate it with this command before starting the next project with this command:
+You deactivate the environment before starting the next project with this command:
 ```
 source deactivate
 ```